The Umlaut in German: The Clarifying Guide to German Vowels

 The Ü sound can be pronounced by saying a long “ee” sound, and then closing your lips like you’re about to kiss someone.
 Practice with words like kühl (cool).
 Check out more on how to pronounce the Ü here.

 Some common umlaut pronunciation mistakes include:

 - Not pouting the mouth enough for the Ö and the Ü

 A sharp pout is the key to the air being pushed out of the mouth in the right manner, therefore giving the right touch to the umlaut pronunciation.

 Need even more practice?
 Another useful idea is to make a list of common words in the form of flashcards that use the umlauts.
-For example:
+Also try pronouncing this list below!